Run KSTAR on Galaxy#

 Advanced Evidence Selection

 4. Once happy with your parameter selections, click the “Run Tool” button at the bottom of the form.
-This will submit your KSTAR job to the Galaxy server for processing and you should see five new data boxes appear in the right “History” panel.
-Depending on the size of your dataset and the current load on the Galaxy server, this may a little bit of time.
+This will submit your KSTAR job to the Galaxy server for processing and you should see 2-4 new data boxes appear in the right “History” panel.
+Depending on the size of your dataset and the current load on the Galaxy server, this may take a little bit of time.
 You can monitor the progress of your job in the “History” panel on the right-hand side of the screen.
 You might see a couple of things:

 • If the job is completed successfully, it will be marked with a green checkmark.